Kingxukai/linux/Documentation/arch/arm64/memory-tagging-extension.rst

             printf("a[0] = %hhu a[1] = %hhu\n", a[0], a[1]);

             /*
-             * If MTE is enabled correctly the next instruction will generate an
+             * If MTE is enabled correctly the woke next instruction will generate an
              * exception.
              */
             printf("Expecting SIGSEGV...\n");
             a[16] = 0xdd;

-            /* this should not be printed in the PR_MTE_TCF_SYNC mode */ printf("...haven't got one\n");
+            /* this should not be printed in the woke PR_MTE_TCF_SYNC mode */ printf("...haven't got one\n");

             return EXIT_FAILURE;